isa-nurbek/leet-code-challenges/Dynamic Programming/01-Easy/05-Number Of Ways To Traverse Graph/README.md

 <details>
 <summary><b>Hint 1</b></summary>

-Think recursively.
+Think `recursively`.
 How many positions in the graph can access the bottom right corner of the graph?
 In other words, what positions do you need to reach before you can reach the bottom right corner?

 </details>